Skip to content

 Artifact 4: Co-created plan for MTSS

-This work demonstrates multiple dimensions of organizational leadership.
-The Instructional Leadership Team (ILT) Scope and Sequence I co-developed operationalizes a shared vision of instructional excellence by establishing a tiered data rhythm, weekly, bi-weekly, monthly, and quarterly, with clear ownership at each level.
-Rather than leaving data use to chance or individual interpretation, the document defines who owns which data, what questions each cadence should answer, and what thresholds should trigger action.
-This reflects my understanding that sustainable change requires not just vision but the structural accountability to support it.
+The work was genuinely collaborative.
+I met with central office leaders, school administrations, culture team members, and garnered feedback in working group sessions.
+Because of this collaboration, the resulting product is truly reflective of the realities of the leaders in the schools as well as the needs of the MTSS initiative team.
+Together the ILT Scope and Sequence I co-developed operationalizes a shared vision of instructional excellence by establishing a tiered data rhythm, weekly, bi-weekly, monthly, and quarterly, with clear ownership at each level.
+This clarifies who owns which data, what questions each cadence should answer, and what thresholds should trigger action rather than leaving data use to chance.
+This level of detail was necessary because the MTSS initiative for next year is new for many of our schools and we have a large number of new leaders and coaches who are unfamiliar with data-driven coaching/teaching.
+Therefore, this reflects my understanding that sustainable change requires not just vision but the structural accountability to support it.

 References: